In situ one-step synthesis of polymer-functionalized palladium nanoparticles: an efficient anticancer agent against breast cancer

-Breast cancer is the most common malignancies among women in worldwide and the researchers working for the effective treatment to eradicate the breast cancer.
-In the present study, we prepared PVP functionalized palladium nanoparticles (PVP-PdNPs) for the treatment of human breast cancer MCF7 cells.
-Initially, the PVP functionalized PdNPs were synthesized by in situ method and confirmed with DRS-UV spectrometric analysis.
-Further, the FTIR and Raman spectroscopic analyses showed the association of PVP with PdNPs by showing the vibrational mode for PdNPs and C═O stretch and CH2 band for PVP.
-The microscopic analysis showed the PVP-PdNPs has narrow distribution with spherical in shape and the size range between 9-15 nm.
-The SAED and XRD pattern confirmed the crystalline structure is face-centered cubic in nature and the Edax mapping confirmed the formulation of PVP on the surface of the PdNPs.
-Further, the in vitro MTT assay analysis showed the PVP-PdNPs exhibits excellent cytotoxic activity against human breast cancer MCF7 cells in dose-dependent manner.
-The PVP-PdNPs generate continuous ROS in the mitochondria that leads to damage the mitochondrial membrane potential, nuclear DNA and induce apoptosis through caspase3/7 enzymatic activity.
-Together, the PVP-PdNPs promising a potential anticancer agent against human breast cancer.
+Breast cancer is the most common malignancy among women worldwide, and researchers are working to discover effective treatments to eradicate breast cancer.
+In the present study, we prepared PVP-functionalized palladium nanoparticles (PVP–PdNPs) for the treatment of human breast cancer MCF7 cells.
+Initially, the PVP-functionalized PdNPs were synthesized by an in situ method and confirmed with DRS-UV spectrometric analysis.
+Further, FTIR and Raman spectroscopic analyses showed the association of PVP with PdNPs by showing the vibrational mode of the PdNPs and CO stretch and CH2 band modes of PVP.
+Microscopic analysis showed that the PVP–PdNPs have a narrow size distribution with spherical shapes and a size range between 9 and 15 nm.
+The SAED and XRD patterns confirmed that the crystalline structure is face-centered cubic in nature, and EDAX mapping confirmed the formulation of PVP on the surface of the PdNPs.
+Further, in vitro MTT assay analysis showed that the PVP–PdNPs exhibit excellent cytotoxic activity against human breast cancer MCF7 cells in a dose-dependent manner.
+The PVP–PdNPs generate continuous ROS in the mitochondria; this leads to the damage of the mitochondrial membrane potential and nuclear DNA and induces apoptosis through caspase3/7 enzymatic activity.
+Together, the PVP–PdNPs are a promising potential anticancer agent against human breast cancer.